 If you’re concerned about vaginal bleeding during pregnancy, even if it is just the first trimester, please do not hesitate to call us.
 We can perform a pelvic exam and ultrasound, and if there is any cause for concern, we can order other diagnostic tests.
-Be prepared for your doctor to ask you for a complete history, including how much bleeding you’ve had, and if you’ve experienced any pain.
+Be prepared for your health care professional to ask you for a complete medical history, including how much bleeding you’ve had, and if you’ve experienced any pain.

 Miscarriage and Vaginal Bleeding

 Miscarriages are most likely to occur in the first 13 weeks of pregnancy.
 An estimated 1 out of 5 pregnancies will end in miscarriage.

 Many miscarriages present with severe cramping and vaginal bleeding, with or without clots.
 However, some miscarriages don’t involve any cramping, and sometimes, bleeding occurs on its own without signaling a miscarriage.

 A miscarriage does not mean that you cannot have a future healthy pregnancy or that you yourself are not healthy.
 While there are no specific treatments to stop a miscarriage, your doctor may advise avoiding certain activities, bed rest, etc.

 - Bleeding, abdominal pain and back pain are common signs of miscarriage.